msveshnikov/autocode-ai/index.md

 - The project structure is important for this file's operation, as it interacts with other modules like `fileManager.js` and `userInterface.js`.
 - The main loop continues until the user chooses to exit or an error occurs.

-This file plays a crucial role in tying together the various components of the CodeCraftAI project, managing the overall flow of the application, and ensuring proper error handling and user interaction.
+This file plays a crucial role in tying together the various components of the AutoCode project, managing the overall flow of the application, and ensuring proper error handling and user interaction.